toddaustin07/lanpresence/README.md

 POST http://192.168.1.140:8088/devname/presence/notpresent
 ```

+where:
+* HTTP method *must* be **POST**
-where '192.168.1.140:8088' is address of edgebridge server, 'devname' is device name as configured in *LAN Device Name* in the SmartThings device Settings
+* '192.168.1.140:8088' is address of edgebridge server
+* 'devname' is device name as configured in *LAN Device Name* in the SmartThings device Settings

 This message will be forwarded to the Edge driver on your hub, as long as the Edge driver has successfully registered with the edgebridge.